 Cancellations of all training workshops and events, as well as any other changes that affect the participant’s attendance, should be received in writing, preferably via email to events@thinkNPC.org.

 Cancellation by delegates

-- Full day and half day training workshops: a full refund or the option to transfer the booking to another training date will be granted if we receive cancellation notice up to two weeks (14 days) prior to the event.
+- For all NPC events a full refund or the option to transfer the booking to another date will be granted if we receive cancellation notice up to two weeks (14 days) prior to the event.
 After this date we regret that no refund or transfer can be given.

 - If you have paid for a delegate place and are unable to attend for any reason, a substitute delegate may attend in your place.
 Please let us know about these changes at least 24 hours prior to the event.